 What is the webinar schedule?

-All webinars will be pre-recorded and posted on the E-QUAL website.
-Please visit the collaborative hompages for additional information.
+All webinars are pre-recorded and posted on the E-QUAL website.
+Please visit the collaborative homepages for additional information.

 What is the process for accessing E-QUAL's eCME content?